MokhaLeee/fe8u-cskillsys-kernel/docs/Memory.md

 ### b).
 Pointer list

-There is a pointer list after the magic pattern, start at `0xB2A614` with size = `0x400`.
-Both wizardry c-hacks and FEBuilder Patches may find the data via such list, so that you can expand the data via FEB.
+There is a pointer list after the magic pattern, starting at `0xB2A614` with size = `0x400`.
+Both wizard C-hacks and FEBuilder patches can find the data via this list, so that you can expand the data via FEB.

 ### c).
 Text table